Toronto · Finance & Risk

 01About

-I'm FRM-certified and currently writing the CFA Level III exam, with a deep interest in long-term investing, market behavior, and the judgment that separates a sound decision from a lucky one.
+I'm FRM-certified, a credential independently benchmarked at master's level.
+I'm currently writing the CFA Level III exam, with a deep interest in long-term investing, market behavior, and the judgment that separates a sound decision from a lucky one.
 I take the work seriously, just not myself.

 02Philosophy